Avalon, California

 Avalon is the only incorporated city on Santa Catalina Island, in the California Channel Islands, and the southernmost city in Los Angeles County.
 The city is a resort community with the waterfront dominated by tourism-oriented businesses.
-The older parts of the town on the valley floor consist primarily of small houses and two and three-story buildings in various traditional architectural styles.
+The older parts of the city on the valley floor consist primarily of small houses and two and three-story buildings in various traditional architectural styles.

 In 1919, William Wrigley Jr. gained control of Avalon and oversaw much of its development, including the construction of the landmark Catalina Casino.
 From the late 19th century to the early 20th century, several different developers tried to develop Avalon into a resort destination community, but most before Wrigley went bankrupt.

 The population was 3,460 at the 2020 census.
 Avalon attracts about 1 million visitors a year and is frequently visited by cruise ships.
 Before European colonization, the island was inhabited by the Tongva people.